Rogue24/SVGAPlayer_Optimized/README.md

 }
 ```

-*💡You may also define a cache key generator per instance to customize caching behavior individually:*
+💡*You may also define a cache key generator per instance to customize caching behavior individually:*

 ```swift
 let player = SVGAExPlayer()